“One of the greatest battles Christians face is NOT doing the will of God…

 I suddenly had control in an area of my life I thought I had no control over.

-His gift to me, this well-intentioned lesson, eventually took on a life of its own and creeped into other areas of my life.
+His gift to me, this well-intentioned lesson, eventually took on a life of its own and worked its way into other areas of my life.
 Over time it would affect my relationships.
 I could control how close I let anyone get to me.
 And, if I felt hurt or disappointed I could simply put up physical and emotional walls and I wouldn’t be hurt again.
 Holding onto hurt and disappointment kept me from letting my guard down.
 It became my sort of safety blanket.
 I could also control what I wanted people to know about me and how they perceived me.
-Controlling everything and not letting anything go was my way of making sure I was always safe.
+Controlling everything and not letting anything go was my way of making sure I was always safe and in control.

 The only way to really be safe is to let Him drive.

-Have you seen that scene that’s repeated in countless TV shows and movies where two people are in a car fighting over the steering wheel because the passenger doesn’t agree with where the driver is headed or how he’s getting there?
-Then there’s the hilarious episode when the guy sitting in the back seat jumps in on the fun.
+Have you seen that scene that’s repeated in countless TV shows, movies and cartoons where two people are in a car fighting over the steering wheel because the passenger doesn’t agree with where the driver is headed or how he’s getting there?
+Then there’s the hilarious scene when the guy sitting in the back seat jumps in on the fun.
 Yes, it makes for predictably funny TV but in real life it’s not funny.
 It’s dangerous.

 My husband often reminds me that cars are built with only one steering wheel, one gas and one break pedal for a reason.
 There can only be one driver.
 Otherwise, the car ends up all over the road or in a wreck.

 I’m starting 2014 resolved to stay in my seat so that He can drive.
 I’ve been fighting for control far too long.
-Trying to steer where I think I should be going on and holding on to things that are only weighing me down.
-Things I’ve been carrying far too long.
+Trying to steer where I think I should be going on and holding on to the unnecessary are only weighing me down.
 He’s calling me to surrender, to lay down my will, to learn to trust Him and rely only on Him, especially when it doesn’t make sense.

 Don’t worry about how it ends, that’s already been resolved.
-Just get started!
+It’s time to focus on getting started!